Bigjoos/U-232-V4/Readme.txt

 		2. Create a new database user and password via phpmyadmin.

-		3. Point to https://yoursite.com/install/index.php - fill in all the required data - then log in.
+		3. Point to https://yoursite.com/install/index.php - fill in all the required data and choose XBT or default - then log in.

 		4. Create a second user on entry named System ensure its userid2 so you dont need to alter the autoshout function on include/user_functions.php.